The book

 Dirac, spin and phase orientation

 Spin is not a mysterious intrinsic property but a consequence of how phase structures behave under relativistic transformation.
 Antimatter is matter realised with an opposite phase orientation.
-The mathematical features of the Dirac equation emerge naturally from constrained phase evolution while all established predictions are preserved.
+Within PDT, the mathematical structure of the Dirac equation is interpreted as emerging from constrained phase evolution while preserving its established predictions.

 3. 23